thephpleague/csv/source/filtering.md

 To be able to use the stream filtering mechanism you need to:

 * set the class filtering mode;
-* attached to the object the stream filters you want;
+* attached stream filters to your object as a collection;

-When all is set, the filters will be applied when the stream filter mode matches the method you've called.
+The filters will be automatically applied when the stream filter mode matches the method you are using.

 The attached filters are not: